howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/1-getting-started.md

 #### Creating the GraphQL Server

-For starting out, you're not going to use the full data model that you saw above.
-That's becasue you will _evolve_ the schema when it becomes necessary for the features that we implement.

-For now, we're just going use the `Link` type to create our backend.

-The first thing you need to do is install the Graphcool CLI with npm.
+The first thing you need to do to get your GraphQL server is install the Graphcool CLI with npm.

 <Instruction>